 6. Thick Black Smoke from Exhaust

-Vehicles don’t usually excrete black smoke from their exhaust unless they are run on Diesel fuel.
-If your gasoline-run car excretes such smoke, there is usually some trouble in your engine.
-Among the causes of black smoke is a failing fuel pump.
+Vehicles do not normally emit black smoke from their exhaust, unless they are powered by diesel fuel.
+If your gasoline-powered car emits such smoke, there is usually engine damage.
+One of the causes of black smoke is a defective fuel pump.

 7. Turbocharger Underperforms

-First off, not all cars have a turbocharger but those who do have one, have a bonus symptom.
-Turbochargers work by heating air to turn a turbine that sends extra power to the engine.
-Turbos take time to spool air – this time is usually known as turbo lag.
-So, if you feel there is lots of turbo lag, there could be some problem with your fuel pump.
+First of all, not all cars have a turbocharger, but those that do have one have a bonus symptom.
+Turbochargers work by heating air to rotate a turbine that delivers additional power to the engine.
+Turbos need time to spool air; this time is usually called turbo lag.
+So if you feel that there is a lot of turbo lag, there could be a problem with your fuel pump.

 8. Spark Plugs Will Die Sooner

-A faulty fuel pump will disrupt the inner workings of the engine.
-The biggest damage happens in the cylinder itself and the smallest components take up the most abuse.
-Yes, the spark plugs are spoilt before their time.
-So, if you feel your spark plugs have to be replaced too soon, you are looking at an ad fuel pump.
+A defective fuel pump interferes with the internal workings of the engine.
+The greatest damage occurs in the cylinder itself, and the smallest components take the greatest damage.
+This means the spark plugs will die before their time.
+So if you feel that your spark plugs need to be replaced too soon, you’re dealing with a faulty fuel pump.